TasosY2K/snappy-short/README.md

 ```

 **Step 4**
-Run `app.js` and navigate to your sites domain
+Run `app.js` and navigate to your site
 ```sh
 $ npm start
 ```